mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type PrincipalARN: string
     :param PrincipalARN: **[REQUIRED]**

-      The ARN representing the principal (IAM user, role, or group).
+      The ARN of the principal (IAM user, role, or group).